Zamira Hajiyeva: Unexplained wealth order

 Hajiyeva was arrested on 30 October 2018 by British police acting on an extradition request from the Azerbaijani authorities in connection with two charges of embezzlement.
 She was later released on bail, with a £500,000 bond, an electronic tagging device and other conditions.
 Her extradition was blocked on 26 September 2019 at Westminster Magistrates Court by Emma Arbuthnot, chief magistrate senior, on the grounds she will be unable to get a fair trial in her home country.

-In November 2018, the National Crime Agency seized 49 items of jewelry worth around £400,000 from Mrs Hajiyeva and in January 2019 they seized a diamond Cartier ring worth almost £1.2 million.
+In November 2018, the National Crime Agency seized 49 items of jewellery worth around £400,000 from Mrs Hajiyeva and in January 2019 they seized a diamond Cartier ring worth almost £1.2 million.

 In February 2020, Hajiyeva lost her appeal against the National Crime Agency's bid to reveal the source of her money.